 Eagle River, Gypsum, Colorado

-Gypsum is an excellent place to see river otters because it is near the confluence of two great rivers in Colorado, the Eagle and the Upper Colorado Rivers.
-In addition, Gypsum is about a 2-hour drive from Denver, making it an easy day trip to take with the family.
+Gypsum is an excellent place to see river otters because it is near the confluence of two great rivers in Colorado, the Eagle, and the Upper Colorado Rivers.
+In addition, Gypsum is about a 2-hour drive from Denver, making it an easy day trip with the family.

-If you want to extend your stay, there are plenty of hotel accommodations nearby in the towns of Eagle, Edwards, Avon, and Vail.
+If you want to extend your stay, plenty of hotel accommodations are nearby in the towns of Eagle, Edwards, Avon, and Vail.

 Salmon River, Riggins, Idaho

-Like Gypsum, Riggins is privileged to be home to two giant river systems in the Salmon and Snake Rivers.
-The Salmon is one of the most scenic areas in the US as there is a large swath of wilderness that it flows through that no one has been able to develop.
+Like Gypsum, Riggins is privileged to be home to two giant river systems, the Salmon and Snake Rivers.
+The Salmon is one of the most scenic areas in the US, as there is a large swath of wilderness that it flows through that no one has been able to develop.